Thiagojm/RngKitPSG/src/others/instructions.txt

 # ABSTRACT

-This application uses two types of TRNGs - True Random Number Generators (TrueRNG and Bitbbabler) for data collection and statistical analysis for several purposes, including mind-matter interaction research.
+This application uses two types of TRNGs - True Random Number Generators (TrueRNG and Bitbbabler) and a Pseudo RNG (based on python secrets module) for data collection and statistical analysis for several purposes, including mind-matter interaction research.
+It uses random number generation to collect and count the number of times the '1' bit appears in a series of user-defined size and interval.
+Afterwards, the data can be analyzed and compared with the number expected by chance (50%) and create a chart with a cumulative Z-Score.

 # Supported Hardware: